WDibble/city-uni-dataset-ai/README.md

 </div>

 ## 🎯 Project Overview
-This project, developed as part of an Introduction to AI course, implements various machine learning approaches to analyze urban datasets.
-Working in a collaborative team environment, we explored neural network architectures and data analysis techniques to extract meaningful insights from city-related data.
+This project, developed as part of an Introduction to AI course, implements various machine learning approaches to analyse historical disaster data datasets.
+Working in a collaborative team environment, we explored neural network architectures and data analysis techniques to extract meaningful insights from disaster data.

 ## 🚀 Key Features
 - Neural network implementation for pattern recognition
 - Data preprocessing and feature engineering
 - Multiple classification and regression models
-- Performance analysis and visualization
+- Performance analysis and visualisation
 - Comprehensive documentation and notebooks

 ## 📂 Repository Structure
 ```
 project/
-├── Analysis/              # Data analysis results and visualizations
+├── Analysis/              # Data analysis results and visualisations
 ├── Dataset/               # Raw and processed datasets
 ├── Final Finished Models/ # Production-ready trained models
 └── Notebooks/            # Jupyter notebooks for implementation